 For security reasons, I decided to put my IoT devices on their own network using VLANs.
 I also had a desire to restrict certain devices to only have access to the Internet but not any other devices on my network.
 This should help reduce the likelihood of a hacked device from trying to traverse through the network by hacking other devices.
-A good example of a device on my network that only needs Internet access would be the Apple TV (3rd generation).
+A good example of a device on my network that only needs Internet access would be the 3rd gen Apple TV (affiliate link).